 - Where it is in our legitimate interests to do so.
 This means that we can process your personal data if (i) we have a genuine and legitimate reason; and (ii) are not harming any of your rights and interests.
 Whenever we process your personal data for our legitimate interests, we will consider and balance any potential impact on you and your rights under data protection law.

 Where we use special categories of personal data, for example, information about your health or genetic information, we may ask for your consent to such use.
-However, sometimes, there may be reasons of public interest or law that enable us to use this information without consent, for example, if it is in your vital interests or is necessary in the establishment, exercise or defence of any legal claims.
+However, sometimes, there may be reasons of public interest or your safety and wellbeing or law that enable us to use this information without consent, for example, if it is in your vital interests or is necessary in the establishment, exercise or defence of any legal claims.